maheshamruthaluri/flask_sentence_search/README.md

 Have the file path for the text file ready.

 ### Install requirements and dependencies
-Assuming python3 is installed run the following command to install virtual env
+Assuming python3 is installed run the following commands
 1. python3 -m venv venv
 2. source venv/bin/activate
 3. pip install -r requirements.txt